FluentValidation/FluentValidation/docs/additional-options.md

 Property: Forename Error Code: NotNullValidator
 ```

-Note that if an error code is not explicitly specified, it will default to the name of the underlying property validator (eg for a call to `NotNull` it would be `"NotNullValidator"`)
+Note that if an error code is not explicitly specified, it will default to the name of the underlying property validator (eg for a call to `NotNull` it would be `"NotNullValidator"`).

+Note that this affects the localized lookups of error messages as well, as the error code is used for the localization key.
+If you override the error code in a localized environment, you'll need to ensure that you provide a localized value using that error code as well.
+When there is a custom error code with no key, FluentValidation falls back to the standard key.
+For example, if you provide an error code of `ERR123` on a `NotNull` validation, you'll want to have a localization value by `ERR123` in your resource file.
+If you do not supply a translation, the resource for `NotNullValidator` will be used in its place.

 ## Supplying Additional Validation Information with CustomState